Maria Victoria Henao, Pablo Escobar’s Wife, And His Mistress Virginia Vallejo García: A Historical Outline

 Virginia Vallejo García is a Colombian writer and journalist, and in her 2007 memoir Amando a Pablo, odiando a Escobar (which translates to Loving Pablo, Hating Escobar in English), she spoke about her affair with the drug lord, which went on between 1983 to 1987.
 Presently, she is in exile in the United States after testifying against Alberto Santofimio, a former Justice Minister in Colombia.

-The case alleged that he had conspired with Pablo Escobar to take out Luis Carlos Galán, a presidential candidate who was murdered in August of 1989.
+The case alleged that he had conspired with Pablo to take out Luis Carlos Galán, a presidential candidate who was murdered in August of 1989.
 She came from a wealthy family and was a socialite.
 You can check out her pictures here and here.

 Maria Victoria Henao Wiki